1974/75 SEASON REVIEW

 The Blues started the season with a new Assistant Manager as Ian MacFarlane renewed a partnership with Tony Book they had shared when they played together as Full Backs for non-league Bath City

-The Blues opened their pre-season with a 6-2 win at Bangor City .
-City’s pre-season tournament was The Texaco Cup and after failing to win away, a 1-1 draw at Blackpool and a 4-2 defeat at Sheffield United, The blues finished the tournament by beating Oldham 2-1 at Maine Road.
+The Blues opened their season warm-up games with a 6-2 win at Bangor City .
+City’s pre-season tournament was The Texaco Cup, and after failing to win away, a 1-1 draw at Blackpool and a 4-2 defeat at Sheffield United, The Blues finished the tournament by beating Oldham 2-1 at Maine Road.
 City ended up 3rd of 4 in their group and of course did not qualify.

 The week before City’s season opener the Blues splashed out £200,000 on Scottish International Asa Hartford in an effort to be up their competing for the League Championship with the top clubs, but the next day Francis Lee was surprisingly sold to Derby for £110,000, Lee was clearly unhappy with the move as he believed he still had a future at Maine Road, however he was respectful with his departing comments; “I’ve had some great years here, the best of my career.
 But when they want you to go, you go.
 Of course I’m a bit sad.
 But I’m looking forward to a fresh challenge at Derby.
 I want to do well for them.”
 Rodney Marsh was more ignominious, he commented in his biography ‘Priceless’; “Before the season kicked off Book made the first of many cock ups by selling Francis Lee to Derby for £110,000.
 In doing so, Book didn’t just shoot himself in the foot, he almost blew City’s legs off.